rogertinsley/todo-spike/README.md

 # todo-spike
 Exploratory project for ASP.NET Core, Docker and SQL Server

+`docker-compose up -- build`

-`docker-compose -f docker-compose.yml -f docker-compose.dev.yml up --build`
+`docker-compose -f docker-compose.yml -f docker-compose.prod.yml up`

 Production compose has nginx has a loadbalancer.
 What 3 web apps?
 No borr...